Simone Legno: Career

+In July 2023, a 400-page monograph titled "tokidoki – The Art Of Simone Legno" was launched which compiles his art and business projects over the year.

 Since relocating from Rome to Los Angeles, Legno's art has become prominent in the pop culture scene.
 As stated by Legno: "Tokidoki is a happy world... that I imagine, live and dream of".

+In October 2024, Legno unveiled Luce, a cartoon mascot for the Catholic Church's 2025 Jubilee.